dotnet/runtime/docs/design/libraries/ComInterfaceGenerator/VTableStubs.md

 ```

-Additionally, a new interface will be provided.
-This new interface will be used by the source generator to fetch the native `this` pointer and the vtable that the function pointer is stored in.
+A new interface will be defined and used by the source generator to fetch the native `this` pointer and the vtable that the function pointer is stored in.
 This interface is designed to provide an API that various native platforms, like COM, WinRT, or Swift, could use to provide support for multiple managed interface wrappers from a single native object.
-In particular, this interface was designed to ensure it is possible support a managed gesture to do an unmanaged "type cast" (i.e. `QueryInterface` in the COM and WinRT worlds).
+In particular, this interface was designed to ensure it is possible support a managed gesture to do an unmanaged "type cast" (i.e., `QueryInterface` in the COM and WinRT worlds).

 ```csharp
 namespace System.Runtime.InteropServices;